DispatchCode/x64-Instruction-Decoder/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# MCA ~ Machine Code Analyzer
+# x64ID ~ x64 Instruction Decoder

 A x86/x64 machine code decoder.
 It is useful to get instructions' length and identify each of its fields.

-Here some scenarios where MCA can be used:
+Here some scenarios where x64ID can be used:

 - write your disassembler from scratch
 - as a base for a VM protection [<sup>[1]</sup>](#user-content-res1).